grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 And after we do it, the `DetermineSegmentValue` method will be something we will be able to use to implement lighting other segments - no need to discover it again using triangulation for every segment.
-So, assuming this method is in its final form, when I write an example for the B segment, I will make it true by using the `DetermineSegmentValue()` method instead of putting an `if`:
+So, assuming this method is in its final form, when I write an example for the B segment, I will make it true by using the `DetermineSegmentValue()` method right from the start instead of putting an `if` first and then generalizing.
+The implementation will the look like this:

 ```csharp
 public string[] ConvertToLedArt(string input)